ddegner/Keywords/README.md

 2) Create an Amazon S3 Bucket

-2) Setup Photo Mechanic to upload photos to that S3 bucket
+3) Setup Photo Mechanic to upload photos to that S3 bucket

-3) Setup Keywords to read the S3 on Amazon AWS
+4) Setup Keywords to read the S3 on Amazon AWS

-4)Use the Keywords App beside Photo Mechanic
+5) Use the Keywords App beside Photo Mechanic